BI-DS/GRA4157/README.md

 # Extra exercise session

-Each friday after class (around 13:50 - 14:30) we will do exercies in the same classroom as the lecture.
+Each friday after class (around 13:50 - 14:30) until the mid-term we will do exercies in the same classroom as the lecture.
 I will choose some of the weekly exercises and show you a suggested solution to the exercises.
 It will also be possible to ask questions regarding python-installations, software etc.

 # Exams